Flora (Francesco Melzi)

-Flora (also La Columbina or Columbine) is a painting by Francesco Melzi (Italian, 1491–1570), completed circa 1520.
+Flora (also La Columbina or Columbine) is a painting by Francesco Melzi, completed c.
+1520.
 It depicts the Roman mythological figure Flora, the goddess of springtime and flowers, a popular subject among Renaissance artists.
-The painting was in the collection of Maria de’ Medici in 1649 and has been in the collection of Hermitage Museum since 1850.
+The painting was in the collection of Maria de’ Medici in 1649 and has been in the collection of Hermitage Museum, in St. Petersburg, since 1850.